julianmendez/tabulas/docs/README.md

 This is an example of a library file.
 Each book record contains an identifier (`id`), a title (`title`), the authors (`authors`), a link to the abstract on the web (`web`), and a list of links to the documents (`documents`).
-This file is ordered by identifier.
+The entries are ordered by identifier.

 ```yaml